-The Great Recession and accompanying worldwide financial crisis have brought an abrupt halt to the benign neglect of fiscal policy.
+The Great Recession and accompanying worldwide financial crisis have brought an abrupt halt to researchers' benign neglect of fiscal policy.
 Figure 1 underlies the sudden shift in attitude among economists and policy makers alike.
 Fiscal deficits worldwide, but particularly in advanced economies, shot up and public debt as a share of GDP ballooned to nearly 100 percent in advance economies.
 As central banks lowered nominal interest rates toward their zero bound, they moved to quantitative actions that dramatically expanded the size and riskiness of their balance sheets.
+Europe's monetary union has been stressed, perhaps to the breaking point, by member nations' fiscal woes.
 With both fiscal and monetary authorities taking fiscal actions, professional and policy focuses have now shifted to fiscal matters and the interactions of monetary and fiscal policies.